Mas7ro/PHP-I2C-Relays-on-Rpi/README.md

 here how to do: https://diyprojects.io/activate-i2c-bus-raspberry-pi-3-zero/

 # Hardware used
-I built an I2C module with a port expander, I made a mistake wen i ordered it, I used a PCF8574AP instead of a PCF8574A, basically the difference lies in the fact that in the first 0 it is on and 1 is off, while in the second it is the inverse. https://www.nxp.com/docs/en/data-sheet/PCF8574_PCF8574A.pdf
+Raspberry pi zero w, and I built an I2C module with a port expander, I made a mistake wen i ordered it, I used a PCF8574AP instead of a PCF8574A, basically the difference lies in the fact that in the first 0 it is on and 1 is off, while in the second it is the inverse. https://www.nxp.com/docs/en/data-sheet/PCF8574_PCF8574A.pdf

 # Software